facebook/react-native-website/docs/signed-apk-android.md

 ### Generating the release APK

-Simply run the following in a terminal:
+Run the following in a terminal:

 ```sh
 $ cd android